fastoch/Networking/VLANs2.md

 A typical scenario is having a PC connected to an IP phone that is in turn connected to a switch.

-A Cisco IP phone has a built-in 3-way switch:
+An IP phone has a built-in 3-way switch:
 - one port is connected back to the network infrastructure
 - a second port allows the PC to connect to the infrastructure through the phone
 - a third port allows for voice traffic from the handset to be prioritized over data when sent to the network infrastructure